ziburi-hiro/appleAR/README.md

 An [`ARWorldMap`][0] object contains a snapshot of all the spatial mapping information that ARKit uses to locate the user's device in real-world space.
 To save a map that can reliably be used for restoring your AR session later, you'll first need to find a good time to capture the map.

 ARKit provides a [`worldMappingStatus`][30] value that indicates whether it's currently a good time to capture a world map (or if it's better to wait until ARKit has mapped more of the local environment).
-This app uses mapping status to provide visual feedback and choose when to make the Save Experience button available:
+This app uses that value to provide visual feedback and choose when to make the Save Experience button available:

 ``` swift
 // Enable Save button only when the mapping status is good and an object has been placed